openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 ## Linux

-Once you have your OpenVINO Runtime installed, follow the steps to be able to work on GPU:
+If you have installed OpenVINO Runtime via the installer, APT, or YUM, follow these steps to work with GPU:

 1. Go to the install_dependencies directory:
    ```sh